Published by Jeremy. Last Updated on November 16, 2023.

 Christmas is one of the most popular holidays in Pittsburgh, and there is a very good reason for it- there is so much to do!

-Light Up Night marks the start of Christmas in Pittsburgh (and don’t let any over-zealous store tell you otherwise).
-Always on the Friday before Thanksgiving, Light Up Night is a full-day event which features tree lightings, the start of the Christmas markets, live music from local and popular musicians, and culminates with not one, but three fireworks shows during the evening.
+Light Up Night marks the start of Christmas in Pittsburgh (and don't let any over-zealous store tell you otherwise).
+Now the Saturday before Thanksgiving, Light Up Night is a full-day event which features tree lightings, the start of the Christmas markets, live music from local and popular musicians, and culminates with not one, but three fireworks shows during the evening.

 While you may journey downtown for other Light Up Night festivities, what we care about here are the fireworks in Pittsburgh as they should not be missed.

-For those who wish to catch all of the fireworks shows, be prepared to make a dash between the spots over the course of the evening!
+For those who wish to catch all of the fireworks shows and other festivities, be prepared to make a dash between the spots over the course of the evening!

-Light Up Night is the Friday before Thanksgiving.
+Light Up Night is the Saturday before Thanksgiving.
+This date was changed from the Friday before Thanksgiving starting in 2021.

 Yes, downtown Pittsburgh really has it going on during the holidays!

-The Christmas Market begins on the Friday before Thanksgiving (Light Up Night) and is open through Christmas (closed Thanksgiving day).
-Parking is typically free on Saturdays in public lots too as well as on Black Friday!
+The Christmas Market begins on the weekend before Thanksgiving (coinciding with Light Up Night) and is open through Christmas (closed Thanksgiving day).

 The Western Pennsylvania Model Railroad Museum is the only attraction featured on this holiday inspired list that is not holiday themed in the slightest.
 However, this museum makes this list because it is only open for visitors during the holiday season (which is a very important distinction to make).